evgenyneu/evgenii.com/blog/_posts/2016-03-30-creating-pdf-from-latex-in-sublime-text-3.md

   <img src='/image/blog/2016-03-30-creating-pdf-from-latex-sublime-text-3/020_latex_build_results_sublime_text.png' alt='LaTeX build results in Sublime Text' class='isMax100PercentWide hasBorderShade90'>
 </div>

 This method was tested on Mac OS X El Capitan with MacTeX-2015 and Sublime Text build 3103.

+## Previewing PDF with auto reload

+Usually as I am writing a LaTeX document in Sublime Text I want to see the preview of the PDF.
+Fot that purpose I was first using the Preview app which is pre-installed on OS X. The Preview app works well and reloads the PDF file when it is updated.
+The problem is that it goes back to the first page of the PDF when it is reloaded and you need to manually scroll back to the current page.

+Fortunately, there is another PDF reader app called [Skim](http://skim-app.sourceforge.net/) that reloads PDF without loosing the current reading position.
+Turn on the "Check for file changes" setting in its *Sync* preferences, open your PDF document and it will reload each time you rebuild your LaTeX document from Sublime Text.

+I hope that was useful.
+If you have any difficulties with the setup please leave a comment below.